-The Pastoral Team has four main functions:
+The Pastoral Team has six main functions:

-- To respond to the request for support in lessons to ensure that the lead member of staff can continue with the intended lesson to the remaining students.
-This may result in some advice or other more formative action such as removal for support. - The provision of 1:1 sessions with pupils or groups of pupils identified through the weekly Behaviour Meeting.
+- To respond to the request for support in lessons to ensure that the lead member of staff can continue with the intended lesson for the remaining students.
+This may result in some advice or other more formative action such as removal for support. - The provision of 1:1 sessions with pupils or groups of pupils identified through the weekly and daily Behaviour Meetings.
 These sessions can be used to address short or long term emotional issues that can affect the individual's ability to access the curriculum.
-These sessions are monitored and the main points minuted. - The provision of emotional and academic support in lessons or in the Pastoral Suite when students are having particular and temporary difficulties accessing the lesson. - To offer advice and support to teachers and teaching staff in specific behaviour management strategies.
+These sessions are monitored and the main points minuted. - The provision of emotional support in lessons or in the Pastoral Suite when students are having particular and temporary difficulties accessing the lesson. - To offer advice and support to teachers and teaching staff in specific behaviour management strategies. - To manage an isolation area where students are not classroom ready and need a supervised working environment. - Support in the restoration of any situation where relationships with staff or other students break down or whereby behaviour in the classroom is not acceptable.